How to Build High-Performing Teams in the Workplace

 Team building activities can help any work team to do those things that high-performing teams do differently, as identified above, even in hybrid and remote work environments.

-Bond over non-work topics: Every type of team building program creates memorable shared experiences, particularly corporate social responsibility (CSR) programs, which have a profound emotional impact on participants.
+Every type of team building program creates memorable shared experiences, particularly corporate social responsibility corporate social responsibility (CSR) programs, which have a profound emotional impact on participants.

 That common experience is one type of shared interest, which “fosters deeper liking and authentic connections” per HBR.
 Organized team building events develop relationships that lead to more ad hoc employee conversations and gatherings.